 They promise faster speed, superior security, dedicated 24/7 support from experts, and advanced features that save you a lot of time.
 However, they charge nearly $30/month to host a single site in most cases.
 So the question is obvious: is managed WordPress hosting really worth the price?

 The answer to that question depends on how deep you actually need the benefits they offer.
 Thus, let’s dig it out…

 # How fast is fast?

-Managed WordPress hosting loading time is generally close to 100ms-800ms.
+Managed WordPress hosting’s loading time is generally close to 100ms-800ms.
 Even for complex sites, you could get 2s load time.
 A study by review signal has shown that managed WordPress hosts server speed is somewhere between 300ms to 1.5s.
 And, that is really impressive.
-But wait; is it enough to charge that high price?
+But wait; is it sufficient reason to charge that high price?

 I have to admit that page load time with shared WordPress hosting is usually between 1 to 5 seconds.
 More complex sites perhaps with long-form content full of graphics may take up to 5-9 seconds to load even with caching plugins installed (nearly 5x slower than managed WordPress).

 Even so, when you shrink your images, use a CDN, avoid resource-consuming plugins and flashy themes, don’t host videos, don’t use ads on your blog, you could decrease loading time down to 700 ms-3s on a quality shared hosting provider.